Dreeam-qwq/Gale/README.md

 ## About

-Gale is a fork of [Paper](https://github.com/PaperMC/Paper) focused on reliable performance.
+Gale is a fork of [Paper](https://github.com/PaperMC/Paper) with reliable and non-gameplay-changingn performance enhancements.

 ## Benefits